 Another important thing to understand is that shortwave propagation changes throughout the day, so shortwave stations often change their frequency throughout the day.
 While the Hurricane Watch Net transmits on 14.325 MHz USB during the day, it moves to 7.268 MHz LSB at night.

 In the simplest terms, a shortwave receiver with SSB can pick up amateur transmissions while a shortwave without SSB can only pick up shortwave broadcast stations.
 Unfortunately, SSB demodulation is rather complicated and makes radios more expensive.
 The C. Crane Skywave sells for $90 while the SSB model sells for $170.

 Do you need a dedicated radio receiver?

 If you keep a small ham radio transceiver like the BaoFeng UV-5R or BaoFeng BF-F8HP in your go-bag, you may not need a dedicated receiver.
-While BaoFeng radios aren’t the best, they are flexible, and can listen in on FM broadcast stations, weather stations, and VHF first responder frequencies like police and fire, assuming that they haven’t moved entirely to encrypted systems or cellphones.
-And of course they can transmit as well.
+While BaoFeng radios aren’t the best, they are flexible and can listen in on FM broadcast stations and weather stations.
+(Older models can tune into VHF first responder frequencies like police and fire, assuming that they haven’t moved entirely to encrypted systems or cellphones.
+Newer models are prohibited from tuning into those frequencies to bring them into FCC compliance.)
+And of course, they can transmit as well.
 But they do not pick up AM or shortwave stations.